A timeline of events for Paris Illinois and Edgar County:

 1956 The International Thanksgiving Fellowship program, founded by Gertrude Trodgon, began when 143 students from 35 countries spent Thanksgiving weekend with Paris area families.
 Sir Harold Evans wrote about his experience as a 1956 guest in the September 2007 issue of Conde Nast Traveler.

 1958 Newly constructed Memorial Elementary School was dedicated on April 27.
-The school was named to honor of all teachers and board members with 20 years or more in District 95; a plaque near the office displays those names.
+The school was named to honor of all teachers with 20 years or more in District 95 and individuals who had served as board members; a plaque near the office displays those names.
 Twenty-four of those original 51 teachers honored were present at the ceremony.
+Additional names were to be added as they became eligible, through 1968, to represent 100 years of District 95.
 (Beacon, Apr.
 28, 1958)

 1959 Plans were announced to demolish the Iron Lantern Hotel on North Main to build a service station.
 The hotel was originally built as the town’s first hospital in the 1890s.